ScrumMaster Gets Fired

 ✥ ✥ ✥

 One of the more extreme ways to make this transparent is for the Development Team to intentionally work on low (lowest) value PBIs.
 In one instance the ScrumMaster asked the Development Team what they thought were the lowest value PBIs.
 Having the Development Team pointing them out, ScrumMaster suggested the team take them into the next Sprint.
 The Development Team worked on the PBIs during the Sprint and presented them during the Sprint Review.
-Product Owner and Stakeholders where present, got furious, fired the ScrumMaster — but did however provide an ordered Product Backlogs thereafter.
+The Product Owner and other stakeholders were present, got furious, fired the ScrumMaster — but did however provide an ordered Product Backlogs thereafter.

 See also Sacrifice One Person.